Trademark Registration in Singapore

 The trademark can be renewed in Singapore for another term of 10 years.
 An application is required to be made within a period of 6 months from the date of expiry of the registration.

-Documents required for Trade Mark registration in Singapore
+necessary papers required for Trade Mark registration in Singapore

 Where the filing of a trademark is being done in Singapore, Form TM4 is required to be submitted to the IPOS via IPOS Go Mobile App or via IPOS Digital Hub.
-The following documents are required to be attached at the time of filing of Form TM4 for trademark registration in Singapore:
+The following necessary papers are required to be attached at the time of filing of Form TM4 for trademark registration in Singapore:

 - The name and address of the person making the application